Yes, you can borrow the Internet.

 A hotspot may be checked out to any Cayuga County library patron 18 years or older with a library account in good standing.

-Each hotspot circulates in its box with a micro USB cable, an AC charger (plug) with USB port, the Borrowing, Internet Use & Privacy Policies card, the Quick Start Guide card & the Health and Safety Guide.
+Each hotspot circulates in a bag with a charging cable and plug, the Borrowing, Internet Use & Privacy Policies card, the Quick Start Guide card & the Health and Safety Guide.

 Lost or Damaged